taylornguyen527/taylornguyen527.github.io/_portfolio/Crime Trend in Seattle.md

 [Codes and original submits](https://github.com/akankshasharmadid/SeattleCrimeAnalysis)
 # Note on team contribution
 In this report, my emphasis has been on executing a multi-level spatial analysis.
 The process initiates with geoprocessing diverse geometry types, aiming to reveal multi-level crime patterns.
 Additionally, it ensures the accurate integration of demographic details, such as population and land areas, to facilitate a more in-depth analysis.
-The method entails sourcing datasets from Seattle Police Department, Seattle City, and Cencus data to brings in meaningful crime patterns with demographic factors while not losing localization of crime.
+The method entails sourcing datasets from Seattle Police Department, Seattle City, and Cencus data to brings in meaningful crime distributions with demographic factors while not losing localization of crime.

 # Introduction: